Maintaining a Healthy Skin Barrier

 Avoidance of Skincare Products Containing Potential Irritants:

 Be vigilant about reading ingredient labels and avoid skincare products containing potential irritants such as fragrances, alcohol, and certain preservatives.
-Fragrances can cause allergic reactions and skin irritation, while alcohol can strip the skin of its natural oils, leading to dryness and irritation.
-Choose products labeled as hypoallergenic or suitable for sensitive skin, and opt for fragrance-free options or those using natural fragrances derived from essential oils.
+Fragrances can cause allergies and skin irritation.

 Awareness of Environmental Factors Contributing to Skin Irritation: